How to Become a Cyber Security Consultant

 Work Experience for Cyber Security Consultants

-Since this is a highly specialized field, you will need to have had a great deal of experience.
+Since this is a highly specialized field, you will need to have experience.
 Between three to five years is usually considered a solid amount of time to have previously spent working in the industry.
-Remember that the more experience you bring to the table, the more companies will believe that you have to offer something valuable to their team.
+Remember that the more experience you bring to the table, the more companies will believe that you have something valuable to offer to their team.

 Skills Required to become a Successful Cyber Security Consultant

 Every project within this field of study requires specialized demands on the security experts.
-The following list is a general idea of what employers are looking for from cyber security professionals.
+The following list is a general idea of skills expected to be honed by cyber security professionals:

 - Firewall safety and management, including backups and fail safe features, as well as breach detecting and preventing protocols.